pubnub/pubnub-api/objective-c/README.md

         NSLog(@"UUID::: %@",[CEPubnub getUUID]);

+13. Here Now:Able to people to check online or not in chat room

+		[pubnub here_now: @"hello_world"];

-13. That's it!
+14. That's it!
 An example iPad app has been included in the project.